PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_multicopter.md

 controller, as it will affect all other controllers.

-## Precondition
+## Preconditions

-- You have chosen the closest matching airframe.
-It should give you a vehicle that already flies.
+- You have selected the closest matching [default airframe configuration](../config/airframe.md) for your vehicle.
+This should give you a vehicle that already flies.
 - You should have done an [ESC calibration](esc_calibration.md).
-- `PWM_MIN` is set correctly.
+- [PWM_MIN](../advanced_config/parameter_reference.md#PWM_MIN) is set correctly.
 It needs to be set low, but such that the **motors never stop** when the vehicle is armed.

-This can be tested in acro or in manual mode, without props:
+  This can be tested in [Acro mode](../flight_modes/acro_mc.md) or in [Manual/Stabilized mode](../flight_modes/manual_stabilized_mc.md):
+  - Remove propellers
-  - arm the vehicle and lower the throttle to the minimum,
+  - Arm the vehicle and lower the throttle to the minimum
-  - tilt the vehicle to all directions, about 60 degrees,
+  - Tilt the vehicle to all directions, about 60 degrees
-  - check that no motor turns off.
+  - Check that no motors turn off
-- Optionally enable the high-rate logging profile with the `SDLOG_PROFILE` parameter.
-It will help evaluating the rate and attitude tracking performance from the log.
-The option can be disabled afterwards.
+- Optionally enable the high-rate logging profile with the [SDLOG_PROFILE](../advanced_config/parameter_reference.md#SDLOG_PROFILE) parameter so you can use the log to evaluate the rate and attitude tracking performance (the option can be disabled afterwards).

-> **Warning** Always disable `MC_AIRMODE` when tuning a vehicle.
+> **Warning** Always disable [MC_AIRMODE](../advanced_config/parameter_reference.md#MC_AIRMODE) when tuning a vehicle.

-## Tuning steps
+## Tuning Steps

-> **Note** For safety reasons, the default gains are set to a small value.
+> **Note** For safety reasons, the default gains are set to low values.
 > You must increase the gains before you can expect good control responses.

 Here are some general points to follow when tuning:
-- All gains should be increased very slowly, by 20-30% per iteration, and even 5-10% for final fine tuning.
+- All gains should be increased very slowly as large gains may cause dangerous oscillations!
+  Typically increase gains by 20-30% per iteration, reducing to 5-10% for final fine tuning.
-  Note that too large gains may cause dangerous oscillations!
-- It is advised to always quickly land when changing a parameter, and then slowly increase the throttle and check for oscillations.
+- Land before changing a parameter.
+Slowly increase the throttle and check for oscillations.
-- Tune the vehicle around the hovering thrust point, and use the thrust curve parameter or TPA to account for thrust non-linearities or high-thrust oscillations (see [below](#thrust_curve)).
+- Tune the vehicle around the hovering thrust point, and use the [thrust curve parameter or TPA](#thrust_curve) to account for thrust non-linearities or high-thrust oscillations.

 ### Rate Controller

 The rate controller is the inner-most loop with three independent PID controllers to control the body rates:

 - Roll rate control ([MC_ROLLRATE_P](../advanced_config/parameter_reference.md#MC_ROLLRATE_P), [MC_ROLLRATE_I](../advanced_config/parameter_reference.md#MC_ROLLRATE_I), [MC_ROLLRATE_D](../advanced_config/parameter_reference.md#MC_ROLLRATE_D))
 - Pitch rate control ([MC_PITCHRATE_P](../advanced_config/parameter_reference.md#MC_PITCHRATE_P), [MC_PITCHRATE_I](../advanced_config/parameter_reference.md#MC_PITCHRATE_I), [MC_PITCHRATE_D](../advanced_config/parameter_reference.md#MC_PITCHRATE_D))
 - Yaw rate control ([MC_YAWRATE_P](../advanced_config/parameter_reference.md#MC_YAWRATE_P), [MC_YAWRATE_I](../advanced_config/parameter_reference.md#MC_YAWRATE_I), [MC_YAWRATE_D](../advanced_config/parameter_reference.md#MC_YAWRATE_D))

 A well-tuned rate controller is very important as it affects all flight modes.
-The difference between a badly tuned rate controller and a good one is for example easily noticeable in position hold.
+The difference between a badly and a well tuned rate controller is, for example, easily noticeable in [Position mode](../flight_modes/position_mc.md).

-To tune the rate controller you have 2 options:
-- In **acro mode**.
-This is the preferred method, but flying in acro is more difficult.
+The rate controller can be tuned in [Acro mode](../flight_modes/acro_mc.md) or [Manual/Stabilized mode](../flight_modes/manual_stabilized_mc.md):
-  If you choose this, disable all stick expo:
+- *Acro mode* is preferred, but is harder to fly.
+If you choose this mode, disable all stick expo:
   - `MC_ACRO_EXPO` = 0, `MC_ACRO_EXPO_Y` = 0, `MC_ACRO_SUPEXPO` = 0,
     `MC_ACRO_SUPEXPOY` = 0
   - `MC_ACRO_P_MAX` = 200, `MC_ACRO_R_MAX` = 200
   - `MC_ACRO_Y_MAX` = 100
-- In **manual mode**.
-This is simpler to fly, but it is also more difficult to see if the attitude or the rate controller needs more tuning.
+- *Manual/Stabilized mode* is simpler to fly, but it is also more difficult to see if the attitude or the rate controller needs more tuning.

 In case your vehicle does not fly at all:
-- If you notice strong oscillations when first trying to takeoff (to the point where it does not fly), decrease all P and D gains until it takes off.
+- If you notice strong oscillations when first trying to takeoff (to the point where it does not fly), decrease all **P** and **D** gains until it takes off.
-- If on the other hand you hardly get any reaction at all to your RC commands, increase the P gains.
+- If on the other hand you hardly get any reaction at all to your RC commands, increase the **P** gains.

-The actual tuning is roughly the same in manual or acro:
+The actual tuning is roughly the same in *Manual mode* or *Acro mode*:
-You iteratively tune the P and D gains for roll and pitch, and then the I gain.
+You iteratively tune the **P** and **D** gains for roll and pitch, and then the **I** gain.
 Initially you can use the same values for roll and pitch, and once you have good values, you can fine-tune them by looking at roll and pitch response separately (if your vehicle is symmetric, this is not needed).
-For yaw it is very similar, except that D can be left at 0.
+For yaw it is very similar, except that **D** can be left at 0.

 #### P Gain

-The P (proportional) gain directly tries to minimize the tracking error, it is responsible for a quick response and thus should be set as high as possible, but without introducing oscillations.
+The **P** (proportional) gain is used to minimize the tracking error.
+It is responsible for a quick response and thus should be set as high as possible, but without introducing oscillations.
-- If the P gain is too high: you will see high-frequency oscillations.
+- If the **P** gain is too high: you will see high-frequency oscillations.
+- If the **P** gain is too low:
+  - the vehicle will react slowly to input changes.
-- If the P gain is too low: you will get slow reactions and the vehicle will drift around in acro, such that you need to correct constantly for the vehicle to keep level.
+  - In *Acro mode* the vehicle will drift, and you will constantly need to correct to keep it level.

 #### D Gain

-The D (derivative) gain is used for dampening.
+The **D** (derivative) gain is used for dampening.
 It is required but should be set only as high as needed to avoid overshoots.
-- If the D gain is too high: the motors become twitchy (and maybe hot), because the D term amplifies noise.
+- If the **D** gain is too high: the motors become twitchy (and maybe hot), because the **D** term amplifies noise.
-- If the D gain is too low: you see overshoots after a step-input.
+- If the **D** gain is too low: you see overshoots after a step-input.

 #### I Gain

-The I (integral) gain keeps a memory of the error.
-The I term increases when the desired rate is not reached over some time.
-It is important (especially when flying acro), but it should not be set too high.
+The **I** (integral) gain keeps a memory of the error.
+The **I** term increases when the desired rate is not reached over some time.
+It is important (especially when flying *Acro mode*), but it should not be set too high.
 - If the I gain is too high: you will see slow oscillations.
-- If the I gain is too low: this is best tested in acro, by tilting the vehicle to one side about 45 degrees, and keeping it like that.
+- If the I gain is too low: this is best tested in *Acro mode*, by tilting the vehicle to one side about 45 degrees, and keeping it like that.
 It should keep the same angle.
-If it drifts back, increase the I gain.
-A low I gain is also visible in a log, when there is an offset between the desired and the actual rate over a longer time.
+  If it drifts back, increase the **I** gain.
+  A low **I** gain is also visible in a log, when there is an offset between the desired and the actual rate over a longer time.

 Typical values are between 0.3 and 0.5, and the pitch gain usually needs to be a bit higher.

 #### Testing Procedure

-To test the current gains, provide a fast **step-input** when hovering and observe how the vehicle reacts: it should immediately follow the command, and neither oscillate, nor overshoot (it feels 'locked-in').
+To test the current gains, provide a fast **step-input** when hovering and observe how the vehicle reacts.
+It should immediately follow the command, and neither oscillate, nor overshoot (it feels 'locked-in').

-You can create a step-input for example for roll, by quickly pushing the roll stick to one side, and then let it go back quickly (be aware that the stick will oscillate too if you just let go of it, because it is spring-loaded - a well-tuned vehicle will follow these oscillations).
+You can create a step-input for example for roll, by quickly pushing the roll stick to one side, and then let it go back quickly (be aware that the stick will oscillate too if you just let go of it, because it is spring-loaded — a well-tuned vehicle will follow these oscillations).

-> **Note** A well-tuned vehicle in acro mode will not tilt randomly towards one
+> **Note** A well-tuned vehicle in *Acro mode* will not tilt randomly towards one side,
-> side, but keeps the attitude for tens of seconds even without any corrections.
+> but keeps the attitude for tens of seconds even without any corrections.

 #### Logs

 Looking at a log helps to evaluate tracking performance as well.
 Here is an example for good roll and yaw rate tracking:

 ![roll rate tracking](../../images/mc_pid_tuning/roll_rate_tracking.png)
 ![yaw rate tracking](../../images/mc_pid_tuning/yaw_rate_tracking.png)

 And here is a good example for the roll rate tracking with several flips, which create an extreme step-input.
 You can see that the vehicle overshoots only by a very small amount:
 ![roll rate tracking flips](../../images/mc_pid_tuning/roll_rate_tracking_flip.png)

 ### Attitude Controller

 This controls the orientation and outputs desired body rates with the following tuning parameters:
 - Roll control ([MC_ROLL_P](../advanced_config/parameter_reference.md#MC_ROLL_P))
 - Pitch control ([MC_PITCH_P](../advanced_config/parameter_reference.md#MC_PITCH_P)
 - Yaw control ([MC_YAW_P](../advanced_config/parameter_reference.md#MC_YAW_P))

 The attitude controller is much easier to tune.
 In fact, most of the time the defaults do not need to be changed at all.

-To tune the attitude controller, fly in manual mode and increase the P gains gradually.
+To tune the attitude controller, fly in *Manual/Stabilized mode* and increase the **P** gains gradually.
 If you start to see oscillations or overshoots, the gains are too high.

-The following parameters can also be adjusted, they determine the maximum rotation rates around all three axes:
+The following parameters can also be adjusted.
+These determine the maximum rotation rates around all three axes:
 - Maximum roll rate ([MC_ROLLRATE_MAX](../advanced_config/parameter_reference.md#MC_ROLLRATE_MAX))
 - Maximum pitch rate ([MC_PITCHRATE_MAX](../advanced_config/parameter_reference.md#MC_PITCHRATE_MAX)
 - Maximum yaw rate ([MC_YAWRATE_MAX](../advanced_config/parameter_reference.md#MC_YAWRATE_MAX))

 ### Thrust Curve / Throttle PID Attenuation (TPA) {#thrust_curve}

-So far you tuned the vehicle that it works well around the hover throttle.
+The tuning above optimises performance around the hover throttle.
 But it can be that you start to see oscillations when going towards full throttle.

-There are 2 ways to counteract that:
+There are two ways to counteract that:
-- Adjust the **thrust curve** with the `THR_MDL_FAC` parameter (preferred method).
+- Adjust the **thrust curve** with the [THR_MDL_FAC](../advanced_config/parameter_reference.md#THR_MDL_FAC) parameter (preferred method).
-  The thrust to PWM mapping is linear by default, setting `THR_MDL_FAC` to 1 makes it quadratic.
+  The thrust to PWM mapping is linear by default — setting `THR_MDL_FAC` to 1 makes it quadratic.
   Values in between use a linear interpolation of the two.
   Typical values are between 0.3 and 0.5.
   You can start off with 0.3 and then increase it by 0.1 at a time.
   If it is too high, you will start to notice oscillations at lower throttle values.

-Be aware that changing this requires the rate controller to be re-tuned.
+  > **Note** The rate controller must be re-tuned if you change this parameter.
 - Enable **Throttle PID Attenuation** (TPA), which is used to linearly reduce the PID gains when the throttle is above a threshold (<span style="color:#6383B0">breakpoint</span>, `MC_TPA_BREAK_*` parameters).
   The <span style="color:#8D6C9C">attenuation rate</span> is controlled via `MC_TPA_RATE_*` parameters.
 TPA should generally not be needed, but it can be used in addition to the thrust curve parameter.
 The following illustration shows the thrust in relationship to the attenuated PID values: